 Simple but effective features can help to make your garden that bit more special.
 A box hedge-lined path, leading to a secret getaway such as a garden room is a great addition to your peaceful space.

-If you would like to talk to any of our team about creating a garden building to complement your surroundings, please request a callback, contact us or call us directly on 01760 444229 and one of our team will be happy to talk through your requirements with you.
+If you would like to talk to any of our team about creating a garden building to complement your surroundings, please do not hesitate to contact us and one of our team will be happy to talk through your requirements with you.